Boolean0326/TAGS/README.md

 ### For Student
 #### View Grades
-- Enter your name to search for your record.
+- Enter the Student No. to view their record.
 - View all your subjects and their corresponding grades, including your average grade.
 #### Back
 - Return to the main menu.